camj2/terraria-linux/README.md

 * Run `help` inside the console for a list of commands.

 * You can change the server password from the console with the `password` command.

+* You can change the server message from the console with the `motd` command.

 * Run multiple instances by specifying `-S` and `-P`.